Søren Georg Abel: Career

 Søren Georg Abel enrolled as a student of Lutheran theology in 1788 and graduated as cand.theol. in 1792.
 In 1794 he was hired as chaplain under his father, who was vicar in Gierestad og Wegaardsheien parish.
 As Abel maintained ties with Peder Hansen, bishop of Agder, Hansen suggested that Abel be appointed vicar in Bygland in 1798.
-This never materialized, but Abel was appointed vicar in Findøe the next year.
+This never materialized, but Abel was appointed vicar at Hesby Church on Findøe the next year.
 Regarding this position as a stepping stone, in 1801 Abel unsuccessfully applied for the vicarships in Sigdal, Holle and Aas.
 He remained in Findøe, and Niels Henrik Abel was born there in 1802.

 In 1803 his father, the vicar, died.
 Abel applied for the vacant vicarship in Gierestad.
 Following a testimonial from Bishop Hansen and County Governor Koren, he was appointed.
 He later applied for ten other vicarships, but was not appointed and remained in Gierestad.
 In 1806 he published Religions-spørgsmaal med Svar, indrettede efter de unges Fatte-evne, a well-known explanation of Luther's Small Catechism.

 In 1814 he was elected to the first session of the Norwegian Parliament, representing the rural constituency Nedenæs Amt (today named Aust-Agder).
 He was not re-elected in 1815, but returned in 1818 to serve a final term.

 He died on 5 May 1820.